opendcs/rest_api/opendcs-rest-api/README.md

 checks the user principal for appropriate roles in the database.

 ### OpenID Connect - OpenTSDB and CWMS
-The user must authenticate against a service providing JWT authorization tokens.
+The user must authenticate against a trusted service providing JWT authorization tokens.
 When the client makes a request against an endpoint requiring authorization, the token will be validated against the JWK Set URL and expiration date.